prazipearl/Catchment/README.md

 A web app that helps homeowners assess rooftop rainwater harvesting potential for their specific roof, and connects them with local vendors who can install the recommended system.

-Built in response to Smart India Hackathon problem statement **SIH25065** (Ministry of Jal Shakti) — on-spot assessment of Rooftop Rainwater Harvesting (RTRWH) and Artificial Recharge potential.
+on-spot assessment of Rooftop Rainwater Harvesting (RTRWH) and Artificial Recharge potential.

 ## The problem